alexchri/Katas.rochaix/README.md

 	make - defaults to make build
 	make build - compile code
-	make test - run test files
+    make run - run command line vending machine make test - run test files
 	make clean - clean object files and executables

+Vending Machine Display:

+    "*INSERT COIN*" - no coins have been inserted yet, default display OR
+    "*<Coins Inserted>*" - standard display
+        OR
+    "*INVALID COIN*" - if inserted invalid coin like a Penny OR
+    "*SOLD OUT*" - item selected is Sold Out
+        OR
+    "*<Coins Inserted>* (EXACT CHANGE ONLY)" - machine can only make exact change OR
+    "*PRICE: <price>*" - not enough money inserted to dispense product, displays price of product OR
+    "*THANK YOU*" - product has been dispensed, and change dropped in coin return

+Vending Machine Valid Inputs:

+    INSERT Quarter - insert Quarter
+    INSERT Dime - insert Dime
+    INSERT Nickel - insert Nickel
+    INSERT Penny - insert Penny (valid input but not recognized by machine) SELECT Cola - make selection for Cola
+    SELECT Candy - make selection for Candy
+    SELECT Chips - make selection for Chips
+    MAKE CHANGE - dump change into coin return slot REFRESH - refresh display

 Commit comment format: